mjordan/islandora_solution_pack_xml/README.md

 ## To do

 * Add checks for well formedness on XML and XSLT files as they are uploaded.
-* Add checks for validity against a specific schema or DTD.
+* Add checks for validity against a specific schema or DTD (maybe one that is attached to the collection object as a datastream?).
 * Write some additional viewers that present the XML content in interesting ways like [this](https://www.sencha.com/forum/showthread.php?163680-Implementing-treeview-using-xml-data) or [this](http://blog.ashwani.co.in/blog/2013-07-18/stylize-your-xml-with-jquery-xml-tree-plugin/).
 * Provide Solr configs for allowing the indexing of XML element content for advanced searches.
+* Provide sample XSLT stylesheets for common types of XML objects, like "flat" XML, TEI, EAD, etc.

 ## Development and feedback